 How to Start a Motivational Speech: 5 Strategies for Capturing Your Audience

-2 – Start With an Activity to get Your Audience Engaged
+2 – Engage Your Audience With an Activity

-An activity works even better than a question in getting your audience engaged with your material.
-The key to successfully using an activity to start a motivational speech is paying attention to detail.
+Your audience is much more likely to pay attention to you if you can get them moving.
+The key to successfully using an activity to start a motivational speech is to pay attention to detail.
 Ask yourself the following questions:

 - How many people are expected?